quantcdn/docs/docs/dashboard/get-started.md

 Visit the "Integrations" section to get started.
 Integrate with [Drupal](/docs/integrations/drupal), [WordPress](/docs/integrations/wordpress) or any number of popular [static generators](/docs/cli/get-started).

-## Change active organisation or project
+## Change active organization or project

-Your account may be a member of one or many organisations.
-Click on your profile icon (upper right) to switch between organisations or your own private account.
+Your account may be a member of one or many organizations.
+Click on your profile icon (upper right) to switch between organizations or your own private account.

-Projects are scoped to organisations.
-Once you have activated an organisation the projects list (upper left) can be used to toggle the active project.
+Projects are scoped to organizations.
+Once you have activated an organization the projects list (upper left) can be used to toggle the active project.